 Urine Stains and Odors

-- DIY method: To make your own urine stain remover, combine 10 ounces of hydrogen peroxide, 3 tablespoons of baking soda, and drop or two of dish soap in a spray bottle.
+- DIY method: To make your urine stain remover, combine 10 ounces of hydrogen peroxide, 3 tablespoons of baking soda, and a drop or two of dish soap in a spray bottle.
 Spray the affected area with this solution and let it sit for an hour to work out the stain and remove the odor.